 Jess Hotter (NZL) will proudly represent New Zealand in the FWT20 Ski Women category after winning a mind blowing three 4* events wins during her long 2019 FWQ grind.

-Michaela Davis-Meehan (AUS) is the first ever Australian in snowboard category on Tour!
+Michaela Davis-Meehan (AUS) is the second Australian in the snowboard category on Tour!
 She made her FWT20 dreams come true with her recent win in Nendaz and will surely be looking to give a run for her money next season.

 Kevin Nichols (USA) and Jack Nichols (USA) hailing from Vail, Colorado who were both forces to be reckoned with at the 2019 FWQ will be the newest brother rivalry on FWT20.
 Backcountry freestyle specialist Isaac Freeland’s (USA) consistent performances earned him a spot on FWT20 and will surely be looking to put his skills to the test against veteran style masters like FWT19 world champ Markus Eder (ITA) and former champs such as Drew Tabke (USA) and Leo Slemett (FRA).

 Blake Moller (USA), brother of FWT18/19 athlete Grifen Moller (USA), worked extremely hard to earn his spot on next year’s tour.
 He won three 4* events and competed in 13 FWQ comps throughout the winter.

 Emma Patterson (USA) had a very consistent 2019 FWQ campaign with two 1st place results and podium finishes in four out of the five events she competed in.

 40 year old veteran competitor, Michelle Locke (CAN) has been grinding it out in FWQ events since 2012.
 She qualified for the 2016 FWT but failed to make the requalification cut.
 Four years later, she still refused to give up her dream to compete with the world’s best and successfully earned enough points to qualify for FWT20.